11. to 31. July 2025

 Monday, July 21, 2025, 6:00 pm

-Designers Anna Ulmer and Irini Schwab take a closer look at strategies of displacement and discuss solidary alternatives for collaborative city-making.
-Equipped with the classic tools of city tours and a “Defensive Architecture Bingo,” the walk leads to contested sites in Kiel.
-Insights into the designers’ years of collaborative work at Hamburg’s Hansaplatz open up new perspectives: How can participation and visibility be shaped in public space – especially in places where exclusion is spatially inscribed?
+Designers Anna Ulmer and Irini Schwab examine strategies of displacement and discuss solidarity-based alternatives for shaping the city together.
+Equipped with the classic tools of the urban walk, the route starts in Gaarden, leads through the Hörn district with a game of bingo, and ends at Kiel Central Station.
+Among other things, insights into the designers’ long-term cooperative work at Hamburg’s Hansaplatz open up new perspectives: How can participation and visibility in public space be designed—especially in places where exclusion is inscribed into the spatial fabric?

 F3.Fields